Fourier Image Transformer: Methods

 where $a_{min}$ and $a_{max}$ are minimum and maximum amplitudes computed over all training images and the function $\angle$ returns the phase of a given Fourier coefficient.
 Hence, the complex sequence $\mathbf{S}$ can now be described by the normalized real-valued matrix

 with $\mathbf{C} \in \mathbb{R}^{N \times 2}$.

 Our final goal is to transform each word $(a_i, \phi_i)$ into an $F$-dimensional vector.
 To this end we feed $\mathbf{C}$ through a single trainable linear layer that increases the feature dimensionality from $2$ to $\frac{F}{2}$, to which we concatenate an $\frac{F}{2}$-dimensional 2D positional encoding\footnote{ We slightly adapted the 2D positional encoding of~\cite{wang2020translating} to accept arbitrary (non integer) coordinates.} that represents the original polar coordinates of the Fourier coefficient in the original 2D Fourier spectrum $\bm{X_h}$.
 The final FDE image sequence is therefore $\bm{E}\in \mathbb{R}^{N \times F}$.
+The sub-sequence property of $\bm{S}_j$ holds for $\bm{E}_j$ as well.

 Predicted output words $\mathbf{Z}=[z_1,\dots,z_k]$, with $z_i \in \mathbb{R}^F$, are fed through two linear layers that back-transform the $F$-dimensional encoding of $z_i$ into predicted amplitudes and phases $\hat{c}_i = (\hat{a}_i, \hat{\phi}_i)$, respectively.
 The output of the phase-predicting layer is additionally passed through the $tanh$-activation function to ensure that all phases are in $[-1, 1]$.